mytalbot/saga_package/README.md

 The following working examples demonstrate the general workflow of SAGA analysis.

-You can download an example data set of four arrays plus a ready-to-run SampleInformation.txt file from the GitHub repository.
+You can download an example data set of three arrays plus a ready-to-run SampleInformation.txt file from the GitHub repository.

 [Download](https://github.com/mytalbot/saga_package/tree/master/samples)